Smog Check FAQs – Glendale, CA

 A family member gave me a car.
 Is a smog inspection required?

 If you acquire a vehicle that is currently registered in California from a spouse, domestic partner, sibling, child, parent, grandparent, or grandchild, you are entitled to an exemption from the smog inspection.
 Other family members or relations are not exempt and are required to obtain a smog inspection certification.
+It is always recommended to verify your specific situation with the DMV or a licensed smog station before completing the transfer.

 What is a STAR station?